For Peace Of Mind And Preservation Of Assets: Estate Planning And Administration

 In addition, we assist clients in the related area of probate and administration of decedents’ estates, including complicated tax planning, and handling Internal Revenue Service disputes.
 We participate with clients as needed in audit conferences with the Internal Revenue Service and state agencies on estate and gift tax matters.

-Murray and Craven, L.L.P., also represents clients in will contests (caveats) and other types of estate litigation.
+Murray & Craven, L.L.P., also represents clients in will contests (caveats) and other types of estate litigation.